- Allergic Living - http://allergicliving.com -

 Posted By Gwen Smith On 2009/11/02 @ 6:02 pm In Gwen Smith: From the Editor's Desk | No Comments

 With many years in the publishing industry, I thought I’d seen it all when it comes to negative or one-sided reporting.
-Then I read a story in the December issue of Chatelaine magazine entitled, “It’s Just Nuts.”
+Then I read a story in the December 2009 issue of Canada’s Chatelaine magazine entitled, “It’s Just Nuts.”
 This one made my jaw drop.

 The article is at once breathtaking in its cynicism about the rise of food allergies and misleading in its abuse of facts and statistics.
 It begins with the image of parents and schools across the land “cowering in fear of the tiny peanut,” followed by a rhetorical question that becomes the premise: “Are we overreacting to food allergies?”

 Writer Patricia Pearson then skewers the hard-won accommodations in schools to protect food allergic children.
 Not once does she speak to a principal or teacher to find out the schools’ perspective.
 Had she, she would likely have heard why restrictions on certain foods are easier to manage than discovering 10 peanut butter sandwiches amid a classroom of boisterous students, where some have severe peanut allergies.

 Not once does she slow up to consider the pathology of anaphylaxis: a swift and dramatic reaction that can obstruct airways, cause severe facial swelling, violent bouts of nausea or diarrhea and precipitate a significant drop in blood pressure.
 It’s a traumatic event, which can, in rare circumstances, even be fatal.
 Not once, in fact, does Ms. Pearson give an example of a real child who has anaphylaxed.
 (And they aren’t hard to find.)